-Saghian says he now employs more than 600 people and has a dedicated online and social media team that has perfected the art of selling to its customers, who are young women between the ages of 18 and 25.
-One of its knit sets is called "Netflix and Chill."
+Saghian claims he now employs more than 600 people and has a dedicated online and social media team that has perfected the art of selling to its customers, who are young women between the ages of 18 and 25.
+For example, one of its knit sets is called "Netflix and Chill."
 There's a skirt named "Internet Famous."
-The brand's followers willingly tag Fashion Nova in its selfies and "outfit of the day" posts on Instagram—and Fashion Nova engages with every customer-tagged photo, through likes, comments, and reposts.
+The brand's followers willingly tag Fashion Nova in their selfies and "outfit of the day" posts on Instagram—and Fashion Nova engages with every customer-tagged photo, through likes, comments, and reposts.
 "We repost about 30 customer photos a week," Saghian says.

 The brand is hyper-engaged on Instagram.
-It posts hundreds of photos within a week's time.
-By comparison, competitor Asos, a UK-based online retailer founded 17 years ago, will post around 20 photos in the same time period.
+They post hundreds of photos within a week's time.
+By comparison, competitor Asos, a UK-based online retailer founded 17 years ago, will post around 20 photos to its followers in the same time period.

 "Instagram is so visual, and it's ripe for retailers to have direct access to their customers," says Gabriella Santaniello, a Los Angeles–based retail analyst and founder of A Line Partners.
 Social media allows brands to bypass fashion editors and use celebrities to directly connect with consumers.
 "Instagram takes it down to a very personal level," says Santaniello, explaining the appeal of Fashion Nova's use of influencers on the social network.

 The brand's other appeal is, of course, its price point.
 Most items are less than $49.99.
 Buoyed by celebrity endorsements, consumers feel empowered, not ashamed, to shop within a realistic budget.
 Saghian cites a popular video by Cardi B. in which she flaunts a $100,000 watch, then reveals her $60 outfit from Fashion Nova, as proof.
 "I'm going to be on a budget 'til the day I die!"
 Cardi B. says in the clip.